Prince Harry and Prince William Hint at End to Rumored Royal Rift

 Prince William and Kate Middleton had fans wondering this very question after they gave a shout-out to Prince Harry and Meghan Markle via Instagram on Tuesday.

-"Catherine and I, and Harry and Meghan couldn't be more proud of what Shout has accomplished," the Duke of Cambridge captioned a photo of the couple at an event for the crisis text line.
+"Catherine and I, and Harry and Meghan couldn't be more proud of what Shout has accomplished," the Duke of Cambridge captioned a photo of himself with the Duchess of Cambridge at an event for the crisis text line.

 The Duke and Duchess of Sussex posted a similar message via Instagram Stories, as well.